 A 21st century education

-We are a public charter school network serving 2,100 students in grades K-16 from 100+ zip codes in four high schools, a K-8 home school-hybrid model, and a post-secondary college and career program.
+We are a public charter school network serving 2,100 students in grades K-16 from 100+ zip codes in four high schools, a unique elementary model combining homeschool instruction with school-based learning, and a post-secondary college and career program.

 Da Vinci Schools’ college and career-ready model puts project-based, real-world learning aligned to workforce needs at the center of a collaborative learning environment where students are known well and valued.
 Industry and higher education partners play a vital role by connecting the education to employment pipeline so students are prepared for college, career and life.

 At a Glance